-You are an AV professional from a marketing or sales department and you have been assigned an important task: to have your company’s content translated into several languages.
-All of a sudden, all these questions flood in to your mind: What to translate?
-Should everything be translated or just some parts?
-Will a professional translator know enough about the AV industry?
-What if, for a translator, a color bump is a game app and ISE stands for Irish Stock Exchange?
+You are an AV professional in a marketing or sales department and have been assigned an important task: to ensure that your company’s content is translated into several languages.
+Suddenly, all these questions come to your mind: What should be translated?
+Should the whole text be translated or just parts of it?
+Will a professional translator have sufficient knowledge of the AV industry?
+What if, for a translator, a “color bump” is a game app and “ISE” stands for Irish Stock Exchange?

 Fear not.
 Here are some key points to guide this assignment towards success.

 Learn the 5 keys to translation in the AV sector